What's New in ReSharper

 Configurable style for usages of built-in type.

 Installer improvements: silent and per-machine installation modes.

-Ability to match dependency properties amd arrange items in groups as well as other improvements in File and Type Layout.
+Ability to match dependency properties and arrange items in groups as well as other improvements in file and type layout.

 New commands for copying symbol information n (XML-doc ID and fully-qualified name) to the clipboard

 C# 6.0 support, including conditional access expression, expression-bodied members, auto-properties with initializer expression,